 Understanding a Rabbit’s Diet

 Vegetables should make up about 10-20% of a rabbit's diet.
-When selecting vegetables, it’s important to choose those that are safe and beneficial for rabbits.
-But, before we dive into specific vegetables, let’s address a common query: what can rabbits eat?
+While selecting vegetables, it’s important to choose those that are safe and beneficial for rabbits.
+However, before we dive into specific vegetables, let’s address a common question: what can rabbits eat?

 What Vegetables Can Rabbits Eat?